tathanhdinh/PathExplorer/README.md

-A Pintool for Code Coveraging
+A Pintool for Code Coveraging (warning: crappy code!!!)